5 Strategies for Motivating Employees

 What motivates people?

+As a business owner or leader it is imperative that you understand what motivates people because without people your business could not succeed.
 When building your business model you should have endeavoured to understand what motivates customers or clients to need or want your products or services and what would motivate them to choose your business.
 Unless you operate as a solo entrepreneur your business planning and management strategy should also include understanding what motivates your employees on an ongoing basis.

 The Psychology of Motivation